AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 >[!CAUTION]
 >
 > This content is subject to changes without prior notice until the stage environments upgrade date.
 Learn more in the [release planning page](../../rn/using/release-planning.md).

->
+## Release 23.1 - 2023 Spring/Summer Release {#apr-23}

-## Release 22.3.2 {#dec-22}
+### Improvements {#e-rn-improvements}

-### Security update{#rn-security2}
+* The SMS messaging service has been modernized to provide an enhanced compatibility and an improved stability.
+(CAMP-52217)

-This release comes with the following security upgrade: Debian has been upgraded to v11.0.
+* (CAMP-52640)

-## Release 22.3 - Fall/Winter 2022 {#sept-22}
+* A new out-of-the-box workflow is available.
+When importing a target mapping from one instance to another, the **Reporting Enrichment Creation Workflow** automatically imports the corresponding reporting enrichment entries.
+(CAMP-52452)

-### Security update{#rn-security}
+### Patches{#e-rn-patches}

-This release comes with the following security upgrade: Apache Tomcat has been upgraded from v7.0 to v8.0.
+* Fixed an issue which could lead to a timeout error when displaying the **Hot click** report.
+(CAMP-51582)

-### Fixes{#e-rn-fixes}
+* Fixed an issue which could prevent you from using the integration with the **Places** service.
+(CAMP-51923)

-* Fixed an issue with scheduled reports, which were triggered an hour prior to the scheduled timing.
-(CAMP-51502)
+* Fixed an issue which could prevent the workflow scheduler from working correctly.
+(CAMP-52003)
-* Fixed an issue on the Delivery indicators in the Delivery dashboard which did not match Sending Logs (nms:broadLogRcp).
-(CAMP-51127)
+* Fixed an issue which prevented the breakdown details from dislaying when viewing the PDF version of a custom dynamic report with a large volume of data.
+(CAMP-52178)
-* Fixed an issue which prevented custom resources extension with ACS Connector (Prime Offering).
-(CAMP-51033)
+* Fixed an issue which could display an error when accessing reports.
+(CAMP-52500)
-* Improved the publication process for Privacy requests responses to avoid delay.
-(CAMP-50613)
+* Fixed an issue which wrongly applied the "Limit MTA instances for this account" SMS connector parameter to all channels instead of applying only to SMS.
+(CAMP-52640)